 Serlachius Museum Gustaf, Mänttä, Finland (June 2018 – Jan 2019)

 Elina Brotherus is a Finnish artist whose work over the last twenty years has oscillated between rigorous explorations into art history and autobiographical enquiry.
 She works primarily in photography and video.
 After an intense period of working through autobiographical life narratives Brotherus turned to Fluxus ‘event scores’ for inspiration.
 This major exhibition of work made between 2016-2018 was the culmination of Brotherus’s new working method.
-Often collaborating with Finnish dancer and choreographer Vera Nevanlinna, sometimes with other colleagues such as Erwin Wurm and VALIE EXPORT, the resulting pictures and videos are humorous and adventurous whilst also questioning the role of the artist, the place of photography and film in performance.
+Often collaborating with Finnish dancer and choreographer Vera Nevanlinna, and sometimes with other colleagues such as Erwin Wurm and VALIE EXPORT, the resulting pictures and videos are humorous and adventurous whilst also questioning the role of the artist, the place of photography and film in performance.

 Interview with Elina Brotherus by Susan Bright (video)